Layr-Labs/hokulea/README.md

 We use mise to track and manage dependencies.
 Please first [install mise](https://mise.jdx.dev/getting-started.html), and then run `mise install` to install the dependencies.

 ### SRS points
-Hokulea host currently computes a challenge proof that validates the correctness of the eigenda blob against the provided kzg commitment.
-Such computation requires the host to have access to sufficient KZG SRS points.
-The host is currently hardcoded to read the SRS points from `resources/g1.point`.
+Hokulea's proving client currently computes a challenge proof that validates the correctness of the eigenda blob against the provided kzg commitment.
+Such computation requires the proving client to have access to sufficient KZG G1 SRS points.
+Currently the SRS points are (hardcoded) assumed to be located at `resources/g1.point`.
 You can download the SRS points to that location by running `just download-srs`, which downloads the `g1.point` file from the [eigenda repo](https://github.com/Layr-Labs/eigenda-proxy/tree/main/resources).

 ### Local Manual Testing